-An electric vehicle rapid recharging system using a universal format (loading method, locking mechanism and contacts) of energy cartridge that is compatible with battery and fuel cell technology and a design of service station for such universal cartridge that is economical to install and operate, thus providing the basis for a cost effective and sustainable infrastructure for zero pollution vehicles internationally, by way of a cornerstone for smart cities and communities.
+An electric vehicle rapid recharging or refuelling system using a universal format (loading method, locking mechanism and contacts or connectors) of energy cartridge that is compatible with battery and fuel cell technology and a design of service station for such universal cartridge that is economical to install and operate optionally incorporating smart load levelling technology, thus providing the basis for a cost effective and sustainable infrastructure for zero emission vehicles internationally, by way of a cornerstone for smart cities and communities.

 DESCRIPTION: SMART CITIES SUSTAINABLE TRANSPORT

-Typically, the range of a vehicle from any given size of battery bank or cartridge is dependent upon the physical dimensions of the cartridge and the energy density of the battery chemistry.
+Typically, the range of a vehicle from any given size of battery pack or cartridge is dependent upon the physical dimensions of the cartridge and the energy density of the battery chemistry.

-In the last 30 years significant investment in research and development of batteries has focused on improving energy density, whereby, there was a transition from lead-acid, to nickel-cadmium, to nickle-metal-hydride, to lithium-ion, and so on, with research continuing apace as to more energy efficient (dense) chemistry.
+In the last 40 years significant investment in research and development of batteries has focused on improving energy density, life cycle and charging speeds, whereby, there was a transition from lead-acid, to nickel-cadmium, to nickel-metal-hydride, to lithium-ion, and so on, with research continuing apace as to more energy efficient, energy dense and physically stable chemistry.

-We are not concerned here with the chemistry of the storage medium.
-We are concerned with compatibility and interchangeability, such that upgrades in the chemical delivery system is flexible, but still remains compatible with a universally acceptable infrastructure, without which the spread of sustainable transport will take far longer than it need be, so prolonging dependence of burning fossil fuels that are considered to be responsible for global warming and the generation of carcinogenic airborne chemicals.
+We are not concerned here with the chemistry of the storage medium other than it is capable of being constructed to provide suitable voltages and amperages, safely and reliably.
+We are concerned with compatibility and interchangeability, such that upgrades in the chemical delivery system is flexible, but still remains compatible with a universally acceptable infrastructure, without which the spread of sustainable transport will take far longer than it need be, so prolonging dependence on burning fossil fuels that are considered to be responsible for global warming and the generation of carcinogenic airborne chemicals and particulates.

 The most common method of recharging an EV is via a plug from a convenient charging location.
 To get away from the usual 4-8 hour charge time, fast-charge charging points are being introduced in Europe and the USA.
-The problem with fast charging points is that they still take a long time to recharge a vehicle, long enough that fast charging is not compatible with the speed of city life.
+The problem with fast charging points is that they still take a long time to recharge a vehicle in relation to the convenience of petrol or diesel transport, long enough that fast charging is not compatible with the speed of city life.

 The other problem is that there is and will be greater demand for peak generated power if roadside or pavement charging becomes popular.
 As such that will require additional output from electricity generating stations, perceived as another global warming issue.
 If follows that if this situation is not addressed in the design of EVs and EV service facilities, that the move to zero emission transportation will not be as successful in halting climate change as politicians and voting citizens now require, but will simply move the problem sideways, rather than dealing with grass roots strategy.